-The vast majority have no parents, some are sole survivors of their tribal family.
+The vast majority of the child refugees have no parents, some are sole survivors of their tribal family.
 They are alone and have nothing.
 Not even new clothing or a tent to dwell in.

 After five years under the black flag they have forgotten their mother tongue and speak only Syrian Arabic.
-They have lost five years of their life, education, and work.
+They have lost in the war five years of their life, education, and work.

-They have been raped, sold, abused, tortured, starved, dehumanised, forced to bow to the rule and reign of the caliphate.
+They have been raped, sold, abused, tortured, starved, dehumanised, forced to bow to the rule and reign of the caliphate of ISIS.
 They have forgotten their real names, some have forgotten even the name of their village.